someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

 ​It's hot outside.
 ```

-Multiple conditions can be checked using the `and` and `or` operators.
+Multiple conditions can be checked using the `and` and `or` operators:

 ```python
 >>> if current_temperature < 50 and window_closed: